Vijaydev72613/GoSwift-Test/README.md

 Make sure cocoa pods are installed.
 Open the workspace and run the project.
+Supports from iOS 8.0 and above.
+Developed using XCode 7.3.1.

 All the below are completed based on the best practice and best coding guidelines.